hos-b/cpp-ref/modern.md

 };
 ```
 #### mutable
 typically, a lambda's function call operator is const-by-value, but use of the mutable keyword cancels this out.
 It does not produce mutable data members.
-The mutable specification enables the body of a lambda expression to modify variables that are captured by value.
+The mutable specification enables the body of a lambda expression to modify variables that are captured by value. if we don't use `mutable` we'll get a compilation error.
 #### exception specification
 you can use the noexcept exception specification to indicate that the lambda expression does not throw any exceptions.
 As with ordinary functions, the compiler generates warning C4297 if a lambda expression declares the noexcept exception specification and the lambda body throws an exception.
 #### return type